Last Updated: 19/12/2025

 - To prevent inhalation of allergens, wear a mask when cleaning or ask another (non-allergic person) to help

-Best products for allergies
+Best Products for allergies

 Proplan's Live Clear range is great solution to help owners or family members with allergies.
 This nutrition is designed to effectively neutralise the Fel D1 protein and reduce the amount of allergens in cat hair and dander.
 Weekly bathing could also help to reduce up to 84% of allergens.
 Regular grooming of your cat, although it will not reduce the amount of dander or allergens produced, can at least help to control the amount of loose hair shed into the environment.
 Loose hair can carry allergens through the air and settle on a range of surfaces and furniture items.